 If a person needs medical treatment, a doctor will often prescribe bronchodilators or anti-inflammatory medication.

 Obesity is a condition where people carry excess weight or body fat that may have an impact on their health.
-People who have obesity are
+People who have obesity have a

 People with obesity may also have: